SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

     <img style="padding-left: 0; max-width: 90%" src="{{ site.baseurl }}/assets/img/pexels/bloomfilterput.png" class="wp-image-878"/>
 </div>

->Remember, a bloom filter does not store the actual key; it only indicates the presence of a key by using K bits in an M-sized bit vector.
+>Remember, a bloom filter does not store the actual key; it only indicates the presence of a key by using at most K bits in an M-sized bit vector.

 Let's summarize the working of the `has` operation.
 To determine if a key **maybe** present in the bloom filter, the following steps need to be performed: